shifatmasud/Meta-Prototype-Starter-/noteBook.md

 ## Done

+-   **[2024-05-21 13:15]**: Added a toggleable measurement overlay to the Stage, showing real-time dimensions for the button component.
 -   **[2024-05-21 13:00]**: Completed extensive refactor into granular components (new Core inputs, Package panels for each window, Section for Stage).
 -   **[2024-05-21 12:30]**: Refactored MetaPrototype into a modular component structure (App, Package, Section, Core) for better organization and scalability.
 -   **[2024-05-21 12:00]**: Implemented Meta Prototype environment with draggable windows and State Layer physics.